kaiyang-code/google-cloud-professional-cloud-architect/Practices/README.md

 ---
 - **Primary IP:** the primary interface through which the device communicates on the network
 - **Secondary IP:** are additional addresses that allow the device to host multiple services or applications

+Primary and secondary ranges can't conflict with on-premises IP ranges if you have connected your VPC network to another network with Cloud VPN, Dedicated Interconnect, or Partner Interconnect

 ---